Rogo Darius

 Comment Driven Development

 I am a big supporter of "Comment Driven Development" (CDD) which derives from Business Driven Development (BDD).
-While unholding the same principle as BDD, CDD also naturally results in documented code after the solution is fleshed out.
-This helps drive the need for clear business-oriented acceptance criteria as these serve as the basis for the CDD structure even before implementation, which can help to reduce technical churn and feature bloat further down the line.
-(See the example below)
+While upholding the same principle as BDD, CDD also naturally results in documented and readable code after the solution is fleshed out.
+This helps drive the need for clear business-oriented acceptance criteria as these serve as the basis for the CDD structure even before implementation, which can help to reduce technical churn and feature bloat further down the line: